Skip to content

 7. Track email and proposal data

-It’s helpful to get as much data as you can when prospecting to multiple decision-makers.
+Getting as much data as possible when prospecting to multiple decision-makers is helpful.

 What kind of data are we talking about here?